If you didn’t already know, the most significant factor impacting your job satisfaction is your relationship with your direct manager .

 One of the best ways you can manage up is to manage you.
 Stephen Covey of The Seven Habits of Highly Effective People fame said, “Effective people do two things: They strive to do excellent work, and they prioritize.”

-So, do both.
-When you do your job well, you give your manager something to brag about in staff meetings.
+, you give your manager something to brag about in staff meetings.
 It’s professional capital and a point of pride for him or her.
 What better way is there to manage up?

 7. Tell Him or Her How to Best Use Your Talents

 Research shows that great managers uncover what’s unique about each person on the team—and then exploit the heck out of it.

 In order for your boss to do that, you need to tell him or her what your talents are and how you can use those powers for good in the organization and to serve his or her success.

 What are your strengths?
 What does your Myers-Briggs or DISC typology say about you ?
 How do you deal with pressure, conflict, deadlines, and time management?
 What assets do you bring to the table—and how do they complement your manager’s strengths?

 Once you have a firm grasp on these things, have a conversation about how best to leverage what you bring to the organization.
 Managing up is a process of combining the best of both of you to create success for everyone.

 You may be on the same team and pulling for the same results, but that doesn’t mean your boss’ time is yours for your taking.

 Learn the most opportune times to collaborate with your boss—when he or she is going to be most focused on what you need—and plan your meetings for those times.